proteinreport/proteinreport.org/content/en/newswire/australias-plant-based-meat-industry-surges-jobs-and-revenue-double-fy20-despite-economic/index.md

 <ul>
 	<li>State governments can bring jobs to their region and enable Australian farmers to generate more profit at the farmgate by supporting investments in the infrastructure necessary to process Australian crops into the ingredients used in plant-based meats.</li>
-	<li>Federal government can support R&amp;D that generates plant protein intellectual property, which will help to establish Australia as a global centre for alternative proteins and contribute to the nation’s goal of a $100 billion food and fibre sector by 2030.</li>
+	<li>Federal government can support R&D that generates plant protein intellectual property, which will help to establish Australia as a global centre for alternative proteins and contribute to the nation’s goal of a $100 billion food and fibre sector by 2030.</li>
 	<li>Retailers can further growth in the plant-based meat category by supplying options that satisfy consumer tastes at more competitive prices and providing promotional support.</li>
 </ul>